diefenbach/django-lfs/docs/user/catalog/products.rst

 **Dimension**

-The values of the product are considered shipping relavant, e.g. the product within the package:
+The values of the product are considered shipping relevant, e.g. the product within the package:

 Weight